-- 1. Project Initiation: Facilitate a kick-off meeting to discuss project administration and expectations - 2.
-Plan Kickoff and Stakeholder Engagement.
-Identify representation for the Technical Advisory Committee (TAC), ratify TAC membership, and facilitate kickoff meeting. - 3.
-Travel Demand Model Update Technical Plan: Work with partner agencies to provide local agency staff with an overview of the Travel Demand Model, how it relates to SB 743, and parse out data and processing gaps identified in WE 201 - 4.
-Travel Demand Model Update: Work with El Dorado County traffic engineers and staff to make technical updates to the Travel Demand Model followed by a peer review - 5.
+- Travel Demand Model Update Technical Plan: Work with partner agencies to provide local agency staff with an overview of the Travel Demand Model, how it relates to SB 743, and parse out data and processing gaps identified in the El Dorado County and City of Placerville SB 743 Implementation Plan approved at the El Dorado County Transportation Commission meeting on August 1, 2019. - 2.
+Travel Demand Model Update: Work with El Dorado County traffic engineers and staff to make technical updates to the Travel Demand Model followed by a peer review - 3.
 Present Travel Demand Model Update: Present summary of steps taken and tutorial on use of updated Travel Demand Model to be presented and posted online.